All courses are 3 credits unless otherwise noted.

 Introductory survey of the fundamentals of financial management, financial analysis, and the securities markets.
-Provides a general understanding of financial institutions, terms and rights of stockholders and bondholders, and the corporate financial structure.Covers sources and uses of capital, debt versus equity, present value techniques, valuation, capital asset pricing, risk, return and uncertainty.
-Prerequisite or corequisite: ACC 1001.
+Provides a general understanding of financial institutions, the terms and rights available to stockholders and bondholders, and the corporate financial structure.Covers sources and uses of capital, debt versus equity, present value techniques, valuation, capital asset pricing, risk and return and uncertainty.
+Prerequisite IDS 1001, and Corequisite ACC 1001.

-Introduction to the principles and techniques of corporate financial management; including financial analysis, pro forma financial statement forecasting, firm value optimization and valuation models, capital structure, stock valuation leverage, dividend policy, the cost of capital.
-Problems and applications will be utilizing commercially available computer software.
+Introduction to the principles and techniques of corporate financial management; including financial analysis, firm value optimization and valuation models, capital structure, stock valuation leverage, dividend policy, the cost of capital, mergers IPOs and bankruptcy.
+Problems and applications will use commercially available computer software.
 Prerequisite: FIN 1001.

 FIN 2409 Advanced Corporate Finance (Capstone)

 Focuses on the corporate finance function and decision-making process.
 Examines advanced and specialized topics in finance.
 Evaluation of capital expenditure proposals, risk/return, diversification, capital structure, investment and financing decisions, capital markets, cash and credit management, mergers, acquisitions, LBOs, and global financial strategies.
 Lectures and assignments may utilize case presentations and independent research and writing.
 Prerequisite: FIN 1408 required; IDS 1456 recommended.

 Features and characteristics of available investment opportunities; fundamental principles for choosing sound investment vehicles to meet investor risk/return objectives.
 Stocks, bonds, warrants, convertibles, preferreds, municipal bonds, treasuries, options, and futures are defined and analyzed.
 Prerequisite: FIN 1001.